-The department recommends that students complete the PhD iPOS, including listing their mentor (in the chair role), during the first year of the program but no later than the middle of the fall semester of the second year.
+The department recommends that students complete the PhD iPOS, including listing their mentor (in the chair role), during the first semester of the program but no later than second semester of the first year.
 See the Master's iPOS section and the Doctoral iPOS sections for more details.